dusklinux/.git_dotfiles_dir/Documents/pensive/linux/Post Install Setup/Waydroid/Waydroid Setup.md

 > [!note] (Optional, NOT NEEDED)
 > If the command returns no output or is missing one of the modules, Waydroid will not work.
 On Arch Linux, the `linux-zen` kernel includes these modules by default.
 You may need to install it and reboot your system.
 > ```bash
-> sudo pacman -S linux-zen
+> sudo pacman -S --needed linux-zen
 > ```

 ---